scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Sweeping Strike
 - **AP Cost:** 5/4
-- **Weapon:** Polearm
+- **Weapon:** any spear or polearm
 - **Range:** 2
 - **Level Required:** 1/5

-Make a melee attack against a target, adding 1 enhanced die.
-On hit deal normal weapon damage.
-On a critical the target is knocked prone.
+Make a melee attack against a creature, adding 1 enhanced die.
+On hit you deal normal damage, knocking the creature prone on a critical.

-***Enhanced:*** Add a wound die to your attack roll.
+***Enhanced:*** Add a wound die to the damage.

 ___
 #### Aimed Shot
 - **AP Cost:** 5-8/4-8
-- **Weapon:** Ranged Weapon
+- **Weapon:** any ranged weapon
 - **Range:** min 15 ft.
 - **Level Required:** 1/7

-Make a ranged attack against a target, adding an enhanced die for each AP spent above 5.
+Make a ranged attack against a creature, adding an enhanced die for each AP spent above the minimum.

-***Enhanced:*** Roll up to 3 wound die with your attack, one for each critical made in the attack roll.
+***Enhanced:*** For each critical in your attack add a wound die to the damage, up to a max of 3.

 ___
 #### Headbutt
-- **AP Cost:** 3/2
+- **AP Cost:** 2/1
 - **Weapon:** N/A
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 1/7

-After making a successful melee attack against the target you may attempt to headbutt them.
-Make a stamina roll against their stamina, the loser is staggered until the end of their next turn.
+After making a successful melee attack against a creature you may attempt to headbutt them.
+Make a raw stamina roll against their stamina save, the loser is staggered until the end of their next turn.

-***Enhanced:*** You may upgrade one die in your stamina roll.
-Roll a wound die, dealing the result to the losing creature.
+***Enhanced:*** Add an enhanced die to your stamina roll.
+The loser takes a wound die in damage.

 ___
 #### Hamstring
 - **AP Cost:** 5/4
-- **Weapon:** Any Melee
+- **Weapon:** any melee weapon
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 1/7

-Make a melee attack against a target, adding 1 enhanced die.
-On hit deal normal weapon damage.
-If you critical the target takes a Lesser Wound: Hamstring.
-The target gains Slow 1, lasts until the target takes a long rest.
+Make a melee attack against a creature, adding 1 enhanced die.
+On hit you deal normal damage, inflicting the lesser wound, hamstring, on a critical.

+- **Hamstring:** The creature has slow 1.

 ***Enhanced:*** Add a wound die to your attack roll, and the target gains Slow 2 instead.

 ___
 #### Protector
 - **AP Cost:** 1
-- **Weapon:** Shield
+- **Weapon:** any shield
 - **Range:** 1
 - **Level Required:** 1/7

-When an ally adjacent to you is targeted by an attack you can spend 1 AP to add your shields defense dice to their roll.
+When a creature adjacent to you is targeted by an attack you add your shields defense dice to their defense roll.

-***Enhanced:*** If the attack is successfully blocked, you may make a reaction attack against the attacker if you are in range and have AP.
+***Enhanced:*** If the attack misses you may make an opportunity attack against the attacker if you are in range and have AP for the attack.

 ___
 #### Spear Wall
 - **AP Cost:** 2
-- **Weapon:** Polearm
+- **Weapon:** any spear or polearm
 - **Range:** 2
 - **Level Required:** 1/7

-As a reaction you can make an attack against any target moving in range of you.
-On hit the targets move action ends.
+As a reaction you make an opportunity attack against any creature moving in your zone of control.
+On hit you deal normal damage and the creatures move action ends.
 On a critical the target is pushed back 1 tile.

-***Enhanced:*** Add a superior die to the attack roll.
+***Enhanced:*** Add an enhanced die to the attack roll.

 ___
 #### Sneak Attack
 - **AP Cost:** 6/5
-- **Weapon:** Any 1 handed weapon
+- **Weapon:** any one-handed weapon
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 1/8

-Can only be used when flanking a target.
-Make a melee attack against the target, rerolling up to 3 dice and taking the new values.
-On hit deal normal weapon damage, plus a wound die for every critical.
+Can only be used when flanking a creature or if you have combat advantage.
+Make a melee attack against the creature, rerolling up to 3 dice.
+On hit you deal normal damage, adding a wound die for every critical.

-***Enhanced:*** Can be used every turn instead of every other turn.
+***Enhanced:*** Sneak Attack can be used every turn and you may reroll any wound dice added by this maneuver.

 ___
 #### Inspiring Words